 Area: Efficiency Topic: Allow 5% carryforward to be used for purposes other than Repairs & Renovations Governance: NC GS 116-30.3 Current Status: S. 212 provided an expansion of carryforward to 5% for UNC System institutions.
 The bill also limited eligible uses, so institutions may only use these funds for Repairs & Renovations.
 Additionally, the legislation would send the savings above 2.5% to the BOG to potentially reallocate amongst the institutions.
 Current Challenges: In light of the budget shortfall facing state legislators due to COVID, UNC System institutions should be incentivized to find savings in the current fiscal year to prepare for potential budget cuts.
 Due to the uncertain future of federal relief for states, state agencies should prepare for a state budget that includes reductions.
 By incentivizing the institutions to find savings in the current year, the institution leaders can minimize the impacts of the cuts that are likely to come in FY22.
 Proposed "§ 116-30.3.
 Reversions.
-Action: (a) Of the General Fund current operations appropriations credit balance remaining at the end of each fiscal year in each of the budget codes listed in this subsection, any amount of the General Fund appropriation for that budget code, (ii) is appropriated in that budget code, and (iii) may be used for any of the purposes purpose set out in subsection (f) of this section.
+Action: (a) Of the General Fund current operations appropriations credit balance remaining at the end of each fiscal year in each of the budget codes listed in this subsection, any amount of the General Fund appropriation for that budget code for that fiscal year (i) may be carried forward to the next fiscal year in that budget code, (ii) is appropriated in that budget code, and (iii) may be used for any of the purposes purpose set out in subsection (f) of this section.
 However, the amount carried forward in each budget code under this subsection shall not exceed two and one half percent (2.5%) five percent (5.0%) of the General Fund appropriation in that budget code.
 The Director of the Budget, under the authority set forth in G.S.
-143C-6-2, shall establish the General Fund current operations credit balance remaining in each budget codes that may carry forward a General Fund current operations appropriations credit balance remaining at the end of each fiscal year pursuant to this section are the budget codes for each of the following:(1) Each special responsibility constituent institution.
+143C-6-2, shall establish the General Fund current operations credit balance remaining in each budget code.
+The budget codes that may carry forward a General Fund current operations appropriations credit balance remaining at the end of each fiscal year pursuant to this section are the budget codes for each of the following:(1) Each special responsibility constituent institution.
 (2) The Area Health Education Centers of the University of North Carolina at Chapel Hill, and (3) University of North Carolina System Office Budget Code 16010.
 Each budget code in subdivisions (1) through (3) of this subsection may retain a carryforward amount of up to two and one half percent (2.5%).
 One half of any amounts carried forward exceeding two and one half percent (2.5%) shall be distributed to The University of North Carolina System Office, to be disbursed to the constituent institutions at the discretion of the Board of Governors, with the remaining amount being retained in that budget code (f) Funds carried forward pursuant to subsection (a) of this section may shall be used for one-time expenditures, provided, however, that the expenditures projects that are eligible to receive funds under G.S.
 143C-8-13(a).
-Expenditures authorized by this subsection shall not impose additional financial obligations on the State and shall not be used to support positions."
+Expenditures authorized by this subsection shall not time expenditures, provided, however, that the expenditures projects that are eligible to on Past Due Accounts